linux-chenxing/linux-chenxing.org/ip/index.md

 ### SAR

+#### Support Matrix

 |           | u-boot | linux |
 |-----------|--------|-------|
 | infinity  |        | yes   |
 | infinity3 |        | yes   |

 ## Serial

+Serial seems to be a standard Designware UART with one of the registers in a different location.

+#### Support Matrix

 |           | u-boot | linux |
 |-----------|--------|-------|